quorten/megascreen/README.md

 **Pro-tip:** By using inverting buffers, a similar circuit can be built to break out the internal Macintosh display signals to an external VGA monitor.

+Note that cheaper variations of this circuit design have been tested and shown to work reasonably well in practice:

+* You can eschew the buffers entirely because because the Megascreen is capable of driving enough current to support the VGA connection.

+* Alternateively, instead of using buffers, you can use diodes.
+The
+  purpose: If you want a white screen instead of a green screen, you'd be soldering red, green, and blue together.
+However, that would invalidate the transmitter end's termination of the lines because signal reflections would be able to travel freely to the bridged lines.
+Hence the use of diodes to sort of prevent this.

+* Since transmit only travels in one direction, when the monitor end is properly terminated, the sole purpose of the terminator on the transmitter end is to prevent reflections of noise signals that might spontaneously emerge on the line.

+Now, here's the deal with TTL vs. ECL.
+Take a look at the logic chips on the board, I have a chip inventory with datasheets for your reference.
+These all look to be 5V TTL logic chips, there isn't anything to provide ECL drivers.
+So, we definitely know that this is TTL video output.
+However, due to the discussion of interfacing with VGA, it is fairly trivial to take a TTL video output and adapt it to be compatible with ECL video.

 ## Additional software utilities